reneenordholm/avidcraft/spec.md

 - [X] Ensure that users can't modify content created by other users<br>
         --> Being that AVIDcraft utilizes sessions, when user creates an item, the item is saved to the database as belonging to the user who created it.
 When a logged in user clicks on an item they wish to edit, the update method in the ItemsController verifies that the user making the request is the same user who initially created the item.
 If  this is not a match the user is not allowed to edit the item.
 - [X] Include user input validations<br>
-        --> Validations in the User model are setup for the username (can't be blank, must be unique, must be at least 4 characters, cannot contain blank space numbers, special characters), email (can't be blank, must be in format xxxx@xxxx.xxx), and password (can't be blank, must be betweem 6-20 characters).
+        --> Validations in the User model are setup for the username (can't be blank, must be unique, must be at least 4 characters, cannot contain blank space numbers, special characters), email (can't be blank, must be in format xxxx@xxxx.xxx), and password (can't be blank, must be between 6-20 characters).
 - [x] BONUS - not required - Display validation failures to user with error message (example form URL e.g. /posts/new)<br>
-        --> User error messages are shown when login and signup failures arise.
+        --> User error messages are shown when login, signup, and item creation/edit failures arise.
 - [X] Your README.md includes a short description, install instructions, a contributors guide and a link to the license for your code<br>
         --> README.md specifications met.